wix-playground/stylable-components/specs/selectionlist.md

 ### States

 The following states apply to the items.
-The SelectionList adds these states to every rendered item.
+The SelectionList adds these states to every rendered item with the appropriate prefix (`data-`).

 | Name | Type | Default | Description |
 | -- | -- | -- | -- |